Do you ever feel like you are running on empty?

 Imagine waking up to the sound of sea waves crashing against the shoreline.
 There is a smell of the natural earth wet by raindrops and a stillness in the atmosphere that makes you remember this is not your everyday life.
 This location was not only perfect for relaxation, it screamed untouched beauty and tranquility.
 The view of the sunrise and sunset was sufficient to calm and bring peace to your customarily racing mind which is now able to unwind or become inspired as you sit on the balcony by yourself or should you decide to interact with fellow “retreaters “ it is at your leisure and your pace.

 At Inspire, Create and Activate, not only was the environment conducive to relaxation /rejuvenation it allowed for refueling.
-The carefully planned activities and session were not just reflective, allowed for soul searching but were also loaded with ‘fuel’ that would allow you to tackle head-on life when you return to it.
+The carefully planned activities and sessions were not just reflective, and allowed for soul searching but were also loaded with ‘fuel’ that would allow you to tackle head-on life when you return to it.

 Again, at this retreat, maybe it was the absence of the influence of media, nature walks, or just scheduled time for quiet time daily but these breaks made me feel like a new person, more optimistic about tackling life, my tank was filled up and I was ready to hit the road, to continue to grow and to evolve.